Lecturer in Entrepreneurship, Aston Business School

 Director, Centre for Research in Ethnic Minority Entrepreneurship (CREME), Aston Business School, Aston Univerissty

 Professor Monder Ram OBE is the Director of Centre for Research in Ethnic Minority Entrepreneurship (CREME), based in Aston Business School, Aston University.
 He has extensive experience of working in, researching and acting as a consultant to small and ethnic minority businesses.
 He is a leading authority on small business and ethnic minority entrepreneurship research and has published widely on the subject.

 Professor, Queen's University Belfast

-Nola is Professor of Innovation Management and Policy at Queen’s and an ESRC-Innovate UK Innovation Caucus Thought Leader.
+Nola is Pro-Vice Chancellor and Professor of Innovation Management and Policy at Queen’s University Belfast and an ESRC-Innovate UK Innovation Caucus Thought Leader.
 Her research interests include the dynamics of innovation ecosystems, business innovation, technology transfer and networks with an emphasis on small and medium enterprises, business strategy and technology adoption.
 She has led and contributed to a wide range of public sector projects for national and international organisations.